MelGrubb/BuilderGenerator/README.md

 This is a .Net Source Generator designed to add "Builders" to your projects.
 [Builders](https://en.wikipedia.org/wiki/Builder_pattern) are an object creation pattern, similar to the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) pattern.
 Object Mothers and Builders are most commonly used to create objects for testing, but they can be used anywhere you want "canned" objects.

+For more complete documentation, please see the [documentation site](https://melgrubb.github.io/BuilderGenerator/) or the raw [documentation source](https://github.com/MelGrubb/BuilderGenerator/blob/main/docs/index.md).

 ## Work In Progress ##

 This project and NuGet package are considered beta-phase.
 It is ready for general testing, but is not yet considered completely done.
 See the Roadmap section for further details.